darianchan/nftcoveredcall/README.md

  - Right now, it only supports the nft at address "TODO: fill in test nft address here", as a MVP of the product.
 In the future, this project should grow to be able to dynamically support any verified nft through etherscan.

  ## How to Intall and Run the Project
- Clone the project to your local machine.
+ - Clone the project to your local machine.
 In a .env file, set your API_URL = "your API URL here", PRIVATE_KEY = "your private key here", API_KEY = "your API KEY here", and COVEREDCALL_ADDRESS = "TODO: put the address of the deployed contract here from mainnet"
+ - If you would like to contribute to experiment with this repo locally on the testnet, you can fill in the credientials above and deploy through Alchemy's api

- ### How to mint + approve nft and create and buy a call option
+ ### How to mint + approve nft and create, buy, and execute a call option
+ - first you will need to click on the connect to metamask button and connect to you wallet.
+If you are using the repo on mainnet, please be careful before signing any transactions, as they will cost you real eth
  - click on the create covered call button
  - click on mint button - this will mint you an nft from the test nft deployed
  - input the id of the nft that you just minted and click the approve button (found after you hit create covered call)